Family Law FAQs

 Are court hearings still taking place?

-Remote (telephone) hearings are taking place and cases continue to progress despite the lockdown.
+Remote (telephone and video) hearings are taking place and cases continue to progress despite the lockdown.

 Despite the change in working practices, our family solicitors continue to act exactly as they have done before in relation to child law matters and domestic abuse cases.